T

 • Euros (€)Essential

-While cards are widely accepted, having some cash is useful for smaller shops, tapas bars, and market stalls.
+While cards are widely accepted, some smaller shops or tapas bars may prefer cash.

 • Credit/Debit CardsEssential